jgege/UNI-CSCU9V5/CSCU9V5.md

 ![](images/deadlock_dynamic_avoidance_2.png)
 (and indeed U is also granted to D)

-4. D has all the needed resources, will eventually terminate and make them avaiable to C
+4. D has all the needed resources, will eventually terminate and make them available to C

 #### Banker's algorithm (Dijkstra)

 - A deadlock avoidance algorithm (see detection algorithms - later)
 - Based on a small-town banker and his dealings with customers
 - Algorithm denies or delays any resource request that leads the system to an unsafe state
-- Resources may be allocated to a process only if requested resources are less than or equal to avaiable resource; otherwise, the process waits until resources are avaiable
+- Resources may be allocated to a process only if requested resources are less than or equal to available resource; otherwise, the process waits until resources are available
 - ... when a process has obtained all the resources it needs it can terminate and must eventually free all resources

 ![](images/bankers_algorithm.png)